Hike the El Yunque Trail to the Top of the Rain Forest

 Along the way, you will be crossing many mountain streams, seeing beautiful plants and flowers like fern trees, bromileads, impatient and hibiscus flowers.
 Be careful – it is easy to mis-step as you are looking at all the beautiful plant life around you.
 You will also be hearing many different types of birds, insects and frogs (including the beloved Puerto Rican coqui!).
 Just don’t expect to see the Puerto Rican Parrot.
 There are only about 33 left in the wild and they are rarely seen.

 I think this first part of El Yunque trail is the hardest (or maybe it just seems like that because it is steep and you’re not yet warmed up).
-Shortly, you will come to another junction at a rain shelter.
-You want to continue straight up El Yunque trail.
+Shortly, you will come to a junction at a rain shelter.
+You want to continue straight up El Yunque trail (do not go right).

-After a while, you will pass the junction point with Bano De Oro trail to the left.
+After a while, you will pass the junction point with Bano De Oro trail to the left (this trail is still closed).
 You want to continue straight up.
 You will pass about 2 more rain shelters.
 After a while, you will come to a T at a rain shelter with a fireplace – this is the junction with Mount Britton Spur trail.

 Here you have to make a decision – taking the road up or going through the forest.
 If you are pressed for time, go to the left and take the Mount Britton Spur trail to Road 10, then turn right on Road 10 and follow it up to the peak.
 Taking the road is quicker, but not as pretty as going through the forest.
 I like going to the right and continuing along El Yunque trail.